asyncapi/bindings/anypointmq/README.md

 Field Name | Type | Description
 ---|:---:|---
 <a name="messageBindingObjectMessageId"></a>`messageId`           | string | **Optional**.
 The unique ID of the message.
-When publishing the message, if not specified, the broker creates a unique essage ID.
+When publishing the message, if not specified, the broker creates a unique message ID.
 This is transmitted as a protocol header in the Anypoint MQ message `headers` section.
 <a name="messageBindingObjectMessageGroupId"></a>`messageGroupId` | string | **Optional**.
-ID of the message group to which the published message belongs.
+The ID of the message group to which the message belongs.
 Applies only to FIFO queues.
 Message group IDs can contain up to 128 alphanumeric and punctuation characters.
 This is transmitted as a protocol header in the Anypoint MQ message `headers` section.
 <a name="messageBindingObjectBindingVersion"></a>`bindingVersion` | string | **Optional**, defaults to `latest`.
 The version of this binding.

 Note that message headers, which are specified in the `headers` field of the standard [Message Object](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#messageObject), are transmitted in the [Anypoint MQ message `properties` section](https://docs.mulesoft.com/mq/mq-apis#example-publish-a-message).
 In AsyncAPI, this `headers` field does not include protocol headers such as `messageId` or `messageGroupId`, which are transmitted in the [Anypoint MQ message `headers` section](https://docs.mulesoft.com/mq/mq-apis#postsetup).